Chatbots vs Live Chat: The Ultimate Customer Service Showdown

 The biggest appeal for chatbots is their instantaneity.
 This was already the case back in 2017.

-Live chat does offer a sense of instantaneity, as users can drop a question in there pretty much 24/7.
+Live chat does offer a sense of instantaneity, provided an agent is free at the exact moment live chat is requested.
 Unfortunately, the humans working behind the live chat feature must abide by reasonable working hours.

 This sometimes creates friction and frustration, as the users' expectation (instant help) is often not met.